oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 1. Go the Cloud console 3-bar/hamburger menu and select the following
     1. Developer Services
-    1. Application Integration
+    1. Integration (under Application Integration)
     ![Menu Integration](images/opensearch-oic1.png =50%x*)
 2. Check that you are in the intended compartment (*oci-starter* in this case)
-3. Click *Create* and set the following options
+3. Click the *Create Instance* button and set the following options
     - Name: *oic*
     - Version: *OIC Integration 3*
     - Edition: *Standard*